jupyterlab/jupyterlab-desktop/user-guide.md

 ## Windows Instructions

-On Windows, there are two installers, one of them is run during initial setup for the main JupyterLab Desktop applicationa and the other one is run when a Python environment needs to be installed.
+On Windows, there are two installers, one of them is run during initial setup for the main JupyterLab Desktop application and the other one is run when a Python environment needs to be installed.
 Both of them should be installed to their default install locations.
 It is `C:\JupyterLab\` for JupyterLab Desktop and `C:\Users\<username>\AppData\Roaming\jupyterlab-desktop\jlab_server` for JupyterLab Desktop Server.

 # Installing New Python Packages